cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 In a microservices architecture, a single business operation might trigger a chain of downstream microservice calls, which can be pretty challenging to debug.
 Things, however, can be easier when the logs of all microservices are centralized and there is some sort of correlation between the log events.

-This project demonstrates how to use Elastic Stack and Docker to aggregate logs of Spring Boot microservices.
+This project demonstrates how to use Elastic Stack with Docker to collect, process, store, index and visualize logs of Spring Boot microservices.

-## Treat logs as event streams
+## Treating logs as event streams

 The [Twelve-Factor App methodology][12factor], a set of best practices for building _software as a service_ applications, define logs as _a stream of aggregated, time-ordered events collected from the output streams of all running processes and backing services_ which _provide visibility into the behavior of a running app._ This set of best practices recommends that [logs should be treated as _event streams_][12factor.logs]: